Dentures - Complete, Partial, & Custom

 When all or multiple teeth are missing from the upper or lower jaw, dentures can be used to hold synthetic teeth in place.
 The plastic plate fits over the gums, with either metal, resin or porcelain artificial teeth.
 The plastic is colored pink and can be matched to the color of your natural gums.

-Robert J. Malone DDS offers custom-fit dentures that fit snugly into the mouth, in order to restore a patient’s oral cavity to its usual strength and look.
+Robert J. Malone DDS offers custom-fit dentures, a restorative service, that fit snugly into the mouth, in order to restore a patient’s oral cavity to its usual strength and look.
 Dentures can either replace a complete row of teeth, or just a selective amount, depending on a patient’s individual needs.

 Dentures are an easy and non-invasive way to replace missing teeth.
 A patient simply needs to attend a consultation appointment, to assess whether dentures are for them.
 Then, an appointment will take place in which your oral cavity is measured, and the data is sent to a dental lab.
 This will be followed by an appointment in which you pick your dentures up, and check if they fit well.
 No surgery is needed, unless you’re already having teeth removed, hence the need for the dentures.